OUCyf/OUCyf/README.md

 I'm **Fu Yin**, a geophysics graduate student.

 - 💬 Ask me about seismology.
-- 📫 How to reach me: yinfu@mail.ustc.edu.cn.
-- ⛵ Encourage for open source collaborations.
-- 🤔 Currently looking for a PhD. position in US.
-- 🎵 By the way, I'm a big fan of Taylor Swift and Jay Chou!
-- 🎓 Used to be a college student at OUC, but now I'm a USTC Student.
+- 🎓 Used to be a college student at USTC, but now I'm a Rice Student.
 - 👯 Looking to collaborate on Cloud Compuating about cross-correlation.
 - 🔭 Interested in seismology and DAS.
 Recently focus on ambient noise monitoring and imaging.
-- ✍🏻 I will write my personal thoughts on Programming & Seismology in my Personal Blog https://yinfu.info/blogs/
+- ✍🏻 I will write my personal thoughts on Programming & Seismology in my Personal Notebook https://yinfu.info/Programming-Notebook/

 <details>
      <summary> ✨ Most used Languages ✨ </summary>